fossas/spectrometer/docs/walkthroughs/analysis-target-configuration.md

       path: utils/scripts/
 ```

-Likewise, we can also use [`targets.only`](./../references/files/fossa-yml.md#`targets.only`) directive to explicitly indicate which targets we are interested, to achieve the same behavior.
+Likewise, we can also use [`targets.only`](./../references/files/fossa-yml.md#`targets.only`) directive to explicitly indicate which targets we are interested.
+This will achieve the same the behavior.

 ```yaml
 version: 3